RFFPFSDev/dotnet/jwt/README.md

 # JWT

-This is not meant for production!
+This TasksApp code is not meant for production!

 This is only to showcase internal validations like expired Refresh token